SOLID

 }

-High-level modules shouldn’t depend on low-level ones.
+High-level modules should not depend on low-level modules.
 Both should depend on abstractions.

 class Database {